GTP Protection Profile

 Use these fields to create a GTP Protection profile to define how the firewall inspects, validates, and filters GTP traffic.

 The GTP Protection profile (

 ) enables the firewall to inspect GTP traffic.
 The options in the profile allow you to enable stateful inspection of GTPv1-C and GTPv2-C, enable protocol validation for GTPv1-C, GTPv2-C, and GTP-U, and enable GTP-U content inspection to scan user data within GTP-U tunnels.

 The options also allow you to filter GTP sessions based on APN, IMSI-Prefix, and RAT, and prevent end-user IP address spoofing to protect the mobile subscribers from being overbilled.

 To Configure GTP Stateful Inspection, you must attach the GTP Protection profile to a Security policy rule for a zone.

 NAT for outer GTP sessions is not supported with GTP stateful inspection.

-You can specify the following validity checks for GTP-U payloads.
+You can specify the following validity checks for GTP-U payloads and